jruels/tf-gcp/labs/tf-more-variables/index.md

 # Deploy multiple resources

 ## Overview
-In this lab, you will use Terraform to deploy a web application on AWS.
-The infrastructure will include a VPC, load balancer, and EC2 instances.
+In this lab, you will use Terraform to deploy a web application on GCP.
+The infrastructure will include a VPC network, load balancer, and Compute Engine instances.

 Input variables make Terraform configurations more flexible by defining values that users can set.
 You will parameterize this configuration with Terraform input variables.